 - Don't include subheadings.

-- Please include a statement about ethical approval.
+- Please include a statement about ethical approval at the end of the abstract main text.
 When describing experiments using living animals include information about anaesthetic and surgical procedures and when appropriate state how animals were killed.
 Where abstracts refer to experiments on human subjects they must include a statement that the experiments were performed with the understanding and consent of the subject.
+Please note that any research carried out on human cadaveric specimens requires the appropriate country-specific licence.
+Any educational research that included students requires appropriate institutional ethics.
 If no ethical approval was required please add a statement to confirm this.

-- All accepted abstracts will be published in the Journal of Anatomy, unless you specifically request that they are not when submitting.
+- All accepted abstracts will be considered for publication in the Journal of Anatomy, unless you specifically request that they are not when submitting.

 - Abstracts will undergo initial editing to conform to Journal house style before being circulate in the abstract booklet at the meeting, and authors are asked to proof read their abstracts carefully at that stage.
 Authors may be asked to modify the text of their abstract following discussion at the meeting.